 5. Wellbeing / work-life balance

 In addition to physical health, the modern understanding of luxury includes holistic wellbeing.
 Body, soul and spirit should be in harmony with one another.
 The increasingly sustainable definition of luxury is rounded off by people taking time for themselves, practicing mindfulness and prioritizing their well-being in our fast-paced society.
 A popular example of this is the work-life balance, i.e. the healthy relationship between professional obligations and personal needs.

 Digitization is an important driver of the new definition of luxury and the Next normal.
 It changes distribution and production processes, modifies products and communication and promotes the provision of new service options.
 Luxury is individualized through exclusive, personalized marketing experiences and e-commerce functions, while the digitization of value chains, for example, can minimize environmentally harmful practices.

 Louis Vuitton embodies the spirit of New Luxury

-The highest requirement of the high-fashion house is to respect the origin of its outstanding quality: our resources.
-Therefore "great design, sustainability and economic success" are consonant at Louis Vuitton as stated by Michael Burke, board member and general manager.
+The highest standard of the high-fashion house is to respect the origin of its outstanding quality: our resources.
+"Great design, sustainability and economic success" go hand in hand at Louis Vuitton, according to Michael Burke, board member and general manager.

-Since 2004, the fashion giant has been pursuing an efficient strategy to reduce its CO2 footprint, optimize all production and distribution channels as well as assume social and economic responsibility.
-In this way, the traditional company can answer ideal needs of the "modern mindset".
+Since 2004 the fashion giant has been pursuing an efficient strategy to reduce its CO2 footprint, optimizing all production and distribution channels and assuming social and economic responsibility.
+In this way, the traditional company can also answer ideal needs of the "modern mindset".